 Figure 6: GM crop events in the market and at the precommercial, regulatory and advanced R&D stages in 2008 and 2014, illustrated by crop.
 Source: https://sites.biochem.umass.edu/vierlinglab/files/2015/04/2016nbt.3449Status-of-GMO-crops.pdf

-Amongst the agronomic traits which havebeen introduced include tolerance to the herbicide dicamba, as found in MON-877Ø8-9 soybean as well as tolerance to abiotic stress and increased yield, as observed in Droughtgard™ Maize, MON-8746Ø-4 and MON-87403-1 which is maize modified to obtain increased ear biomass.
+Amongst the agronomic traits which have recently been introduced are tolerance to the herbicide dicamba, as found in MON-877Ø8-9 soybean as well as tolerance to abiotic stress and increased yield, as observed in Droughtgard™ Maize, MON-8746Ø-4 and MON-87403-1 which is maize modified to obtain increased ear biomass.
 Furthermore, the introduction of quality traits has also seen a rise in the rate of development.
 Examples of such crops include the ArcticTM Apple OKA-NBØØ1-8 and OKA-NBØØ2-9 which were modified to resist to enzymatic browning, as well as pineapple which was modified for altered color and reduced ripening FDP-ØØ114-5.